Inclusive and Special Educational Needs Policy

 - What is the policy review process?
 How does it ensure that the inclusion policy remains a work in progress, keeping up to date with the needs of the student population and in line with learning needs legislation as well as roles and responsibilities?

-Harding’s Special Education lead teachers keep abreast of changes and developments at a national, state and district level and communicate those updates to their staff.
-The district lead Special Education coaches review all policies at least yearly.
+Harding’s Special Education lead teachers keep abreast of changes and developments at a national, state and district level and communicate those updates to their department and co-teachers.
+The district lead Special Education coaches should review all policies at least yearly.

 Harding’s IB DP is an open-access program in which all students may participate.
-We currently have at least 35 Special Education students taking at least 1 DP class and 10 are taking at least 1 Accelerated (formerly Pre-IB) class.
+In the 2019-2020 school year, Harding currently has at least 32 Special Education students taking Accelerated and/or DP courses.

 Special Education students who take Accelerated or DP courses receive support from their case managers and/or Special Education resource teachers.